vizn3r/csim/README.md

-# 🧨Dynamics and ⚡Electronics simulation
+# 🧨 Dynamics and ⚡Electronics simulation
 *You see what I did there? :P*
 ## Libraries / tools written in C